dalaing/behaviors-and-events/talk/slides.md

 ##

+How do we get _new_ logical points in time?

+##

+They come from outside the event network.

+##

 There are as many observable logical points in time as there are calls to the various `fire` functions.

+##

+How do we know we're dealing with something that effects something other than the current logical point in time?

+##

+You'll see a `Moment` or `MomentIO` context in the type signature.

+##

+`Moment`/`MomentIO` is a builder monad for the event network.

+##

+These 'moments' are referred to as 'transactions' in the `sodium` literature.

 ##